Baelx/nix-scripts/README.md

 # shell-scripts
 ## My 'nix scripts - the following should be posix-compliant and can be tweaked to apply to many different users.

-### I generally don't like having to use my mouse to copy values in the terminal at all so a couple of these scripts have been written to avoid that.

 **purge-screenshots** Activated a few times a week by a cronjob to keep my screenshot directory clean